browserengineering/book/book/browsersandweb.md

 ever-expanding set of APIs and capabilities for the web, which we nowadays refer to as _the Web Platform,_ not just the “World Wide Web”.
-This recognizes the fact that the web is no longer a document viewing mechanism, but has evolved into a fully realized computing platform and ecosystem.[^web-os] Given these outcomes, in retrospect it is clear that it’s not so relevant to know which browser “won” or “lost” each of the browser “wars”.
+This recognizes the fact that the web is no longer a document viewing mechanism, but has evolved into a fully realized computing platform and ecosystem.[^web-os]

+Given these outcomes, in retrospect it is clear that it’s not so relevant to know which browser “won” or “lost” each of the browser “wars”.
 In both cases _the web won_ and was preserved and enhanced for the benefit of the world.
 In economics terms, enforcing a standard set of APIs across browsers made the web platform a _commodity_; instead of competing based on lock-in, browsers compete on _performance_ and _quality_, and also _browser features_ that are not part of the web platform---for example, tabbed UIs and search engine integration.
+[^monetization]

-Browser development is also primarily funded by revenue from search engine advertisements; a secondary typical funding motivation is to improve the competitive position of an operating system or device owned or controlled by the company building the browser.[^compare-redhat]
+[^monetization]: Browser development is also primarily funded by revenue from search engine advertisements; a secondary typical funding motivation is to improve the competitive position of an operating system or device owned or controlled by the company building the browser.[^compare-redhat]

 [^web-os]: There have even been operating systems built around the web!
 Examples include [webOS](https://en.wikipedia.org/wiki/WebOS), which powered some Palm